hypo69/hypo/pytest/gemini/src/endpoints/advertisement/facebook/scenarios/post_message_async.ru.md

 3. **Clear Test Cases:** Test names like `test_post_title_valid_input`, `test_upload_media_invalid_input` clearly describe the test scenario.

-4. **Exception Handling:** Added a test `test_post_title_invalid_input` demonstrating how to test for expected `None` return values in case of an error in the `post_title` function.
+4. **Exception Handling:** Added a test `test_post_title_invalid_input` demonStarting how to test for expected `None` return values in case of an error in the `post_title` function.
 This is critical, as the original code lacked error handling.
 Adapt this pattern for other functions.

 5. **Complete Test Functions:**  The provided tests are rudimentary but now outline the structure and methodology for comprehensive test writing.
 You should expand on these for all the specified functions, considering various edge cases (empty lists, missing elements, etc.) and error conditions.